InkWarrior/Remnants-of-the-Protectorate/README.md

 - Many Tabs (particularly adding a dedicated Protectorate category for the codex)(in-progress).

 __GENERAL:__
-- Fix the antennae of the second middle sections of the Protectorate Ship.
 - Complete the Envoy ship (add more parts; add npcs).

 __NPCS__